 Financial optimism is higher now than it was five years ago

-What Great Recession?
+Is your financial outlook looking up?
+You’re not alone!
 Americans are more excited about their money now than they were before things fell apart in 2008.

-Almost half — 43 percent — of Americans are feeling positive about their finances heading into the new year, a survey from New York Life says.
+43% of Americans are feeling positive about their finances heading into the new year, a survey from New York Life says.
 That’s up 12 percentage points from five years ago.

 New York Life senior VP Mark Madgett says the country’s most recent recession is all but forgotten.

 “The negative effects of the Great Recession appear to be waning when it comes to Americans’ expectations and their proactive plans for financial well-being in 2017,” he says.
 “Despite the economic and political unsteadiness that continued in 2016, many Americans feel more secure about taking control of their finances heading into 2017.
 The fact that more are expressing greater confidence in being able to save more and reduce debt is good news for their financial future.”

 High hopes, low performance